jquinby/jekyll-now/books.md

 This list is updated as I finish things and add to the incoming queue.

 In progress:
-_The Portable Hannah Arendt_, Hannah Arendt
+_The Portable Hannah Arendt_, Ed.
+Peter Baehr
 _Technology-as-a-Service Playbook_, Thomas Lah & J.B.
 Wood
+_An Essay on Development of Christian Doctrine_, John Henry Newman

 On Deck:
 TBD